-12 Views Kiwis Would Rather Keep To Themselves
+12 Views Kiwis Would Rather Keep to Themselves

-Galleries New Zealand
+New Zealand Galleries

-Katie Scott Aiton
+by Katie Scott Aiton Apr 10, 2015

 NEW ZEALAND is comprised of two main Islands, North Island (Te Ika-a-Maui) and South Island (Te Waipounamu), and various small islands peppered across the Tasman Sea.
 One of the last places on Earth to have been settled by humans, its remote and dramatic nature remains largely undeveloped, and the country’s mountain peaks and volcanic landscapes have attracted countless outdoor lovers in search of unspoiled nature.